srusher/Align-ID/README.md

 Note that the `-d` flag with a `.mmi` file extension represents the output index file path.

-Once you've created your minimap2 index, go into your configuration file(s) and update the `minimap2_index` parameter with the file path to your new minimap2 index
+Once you've got your reference FASTA or index setup, go into your configuration file(s) and update the `minimap2_genome_reference` parameter with the file path to your `.fasta` or `.mmi` file.

 **Taxonomy Assets**